Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Introduction

 \subsection{Outline}

 In sec.~(\ref{secOMS}), we present a short introduction to cavity optomechanics and its dynamics in the linearized regime.
-Also, in this section we introduce the SN, BA, and laser phase noise (LPN) which are appeared in the output phase spectrum of the cavity optical mode.
-Besides it is shown how the SQL is determined by the competition between the SN and BA noise.
+Also, in this section we introduce the SN, backaction, and laser phase noise (LPN) which are appeared in the output phase spectrum of the cavity optical mode.
+Besides it is shown how the SQL is determined by the competition between the SN and backaction noise.

 In sec.~(\ref{secBEC}), we show that an atomic BEC in the dispersive regime of atom-field interaction inside the optical cavity is effectively analogous to the OMS where the Bogoliubov mode in the BEC behaves effectively as a MO and the atom-atom collision is responsible for the atomic parametric amplifier analogous to the optical parametric amplifier (OPA).